Comparisons

 Downsides

-Garmin doesn't have FDA-cleared ECG.
+Garmin doesn't have FDA-cleared ECG on the Fenix line.
 The irregular rhythm detection exists but is not the formal AFib detection that Apple Watch carries.
 For users with arrhythmia concerns, this is a meaningful gap.
 Garmin's smartwatch functionality is also noticeably inferior — third-party app ecosystem is limited, navigation is less intuitive, and payments functionality is restricted vs. Apple Pay.

 Apple Watch Deep Dive: The Ecosystem Champion